Keen to celebrate Earth Day? 5 simple ways you can inspire change and build a better tomorrow

-In previous years, Earth Day has been marked by street protests, litter cleanups, and mass tree planting, and this year, we're being encouraged to go the extra mile.
+In previous years, Earth Day has been marked by street protests, litter cleanups, and mass tree planting, with themes centring around investment and carbon footprint.
+This year, the theme is a little different.

-As the latest IPCC report highlighted, it's absolutely crucial that we all take action before it's too late.
-Protecting our planet is the only way to ensure we survive.
+As the latest IPCC report highlighted last year, it's absolutely crucial that we all take action before it's too late.
+Bottom line: protecting our planet is the only way to ensure we survive.

 Earth Day was created on April 22, 1970, when 20 million people took to the streets in the United States to protest environmental neglect.
 Since then, every year, the day marks a celebration of an international environmental movement.
 This year marks the 53rd anniversary of Earth Day.